EMC2016/CardioX-AI/Readme.md

 ### **AI-Powered Insights for Cardiovascular Wellness**

-Click here to watch the video: https://youtu.be/ovw6g39Q8z4
+Click here to watch the video📺: https://youtu.be/ovw6g39Q8z4

 ## **Inspiration**